shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 # SeawispHunter.RolePlay.Attributes

-There comes a time when many a gamedev sets out for adventure but first must create their own attribute class.
+There comes a time when many a gamedev sets out for adventure but first must create their own stat class.
 That is to say a class which captures a game "stat", or "statistic" for lack of a better word, like health, attack, defense, etc. This one is mine.
 Oh wait! there is a better word: "attribute."
 But I don't want to take "attribute" from your game, so I'll call mine